 The birth control patch contains 2 hormones (estrogen and progestin) that are absorbed through the skin (transdermal).
-The patch is worn for one week at a time and at least 3 patches must be worn in a row.
-It prevents pregnancy by stopping the release of an egg (ovulation), thickening the cervical fluid and changing the lining of the uterus.
+Each patch is worn for one week at a time.
+It prevents pregnancy by stopping the release of an egg (ovulation), thickening the cervical fluid, and changing the lining of the uterus.

-You will need to visit a clinic to get the patch or a prescription for it.
-You will talk with a healthcare provider about whether the patch is right for you.
+You can visit a clinic to get the patch or a prescription for it and talk with a healthcare provider about whether it is right for you.

 - Periods may be more predictable/regular and lighter

 - Less period cramping

 - Decreased symptoms of Premenstrual Syndrome (PMS) and perimenopause

 - Can be used to skip or shorten your periods